geode-sdk/docs/docs/info/installcli.md

 4. In the top `User variables` section, select the `Path` variable and click `Edit`

-5. Now click `New` and paste the path of the CLI executable you copied at Step 1.
-Remove the `\geode.exe` from the end.
+5. Now click `New` and paste the path of the CLI executable you copied at Step 1. **Remove the `\geode.exe` from the end;** the path has to point to the _directory_ with Geode CLI, not the CLI itself.

 6. Click OK to close the environment variable windows.